 - The world will expect you to accomplish something before you feel good about yourself.

-- You won't be a vice president with a car phone until you earn both.
+- You won't be a high-paid executive until you earn it.

 - If you think your teacher is tough, wait till you get a boss.

 - Your grandparents had a different word for burger-flipping—they called it opportunity.

 - Before you were born, your parents weren't as boring as they are now.
 They got that way from paying your bills, cleaning your clothes, and listening to you talk about how cool you thought you are.